29th May 2025

 Credit: Reece Leung

 House of Fu is already a household name, but what you might not realise is that there’s a cocktail bar upstairs.
 Hello is a music-obsessed hideaway.
 DJs man the decks, with past visitors including NTS, Cosmic Slop, Jazz Club and more.
 Want to make your own sweet music?
 They have their own karaoke bar with five booths controlled by the Singa app.
 And to drink?
-From their famous yuzu frozen margarita to the simple refreshment of a classic Aperol spritz, you’ll find cocktails aplenty here, alongside beer, sake and natural wines.
+From their famous yuzu frozen Margarita to the simple refreshment of a classic Aperol Spritz, you’ll find cocktails aplenty here, alongside beer, sake and natural wines.

 Hello Music Lounge, 15-19 The Headrow, Leeds, West Yorkshire, LS1 6PU.